Moose: Evolutionary history

-Libralces existed until the middle Pleistocene epoch and were followed briefly by a species called Cervalces carnutorum (moose of the Carnutes).
-The main differences between the two consisted of shortening of the horizontal bar in the antlers and broadening of the palmations, indicating a likely change from open plains to more forested environments, and skeletal changes in the joints and toes that suggest an adaptation to marshy, taiga environments.

-Cervalces carnutorum was soon followed by a much larger species called Cervalces latifrons (broad-fronted stag-moose).
-The Pleistocene epoch was a time of gigantism, in which most species were much larger than their descendants of today, including exceptionally large lions, hippopotamuses, mammoths, and deer.
-Many fossils of Cervalces latifrons have been found in Siberia, dating from about 1.2 to 0.5 million years ago.
-This is most likely the time at which the species migrated from the Eurasian continent to North America.
+Libralces gallicus was followed by Cervalces carnutorum during the first half of the Early Pleistocene.
+Cervalces carnutorum was soon followed by a much larger species called Cervalces latifrons (broad-fronted stag-moose), which first appeared during the late Early Pleistocene.
+Many fossils of Cervalces latifrons have been found across Eurasia.
 Like its descendants, it inhabited mostly northern latitudes, and was probably well-adapted to the cold.
 C. latifrons was the largest deer known to have ever existed, standing more than 2.1 m tall at the shoulders.
-This is bigger than even the Irish elk (megacerine), which was 1.8 m tall at the shoulders.
+This is bigger than even the Irish elk, which was 1.8 m tall at the shoulders.
 Its antlers were smaller than the Irish elk's, but comparable in size to those of L. gallicus.
 However, the antlers had a shorter horizontal bar and larger palmations, more resembling those of a modern moose.

-Alces alces (the modern moose) appeared during the late Pleistocene epoch.
-The species arrived in North America at the end of the Pleistocene and coexisted with a late-surviving variety or relative of C. latifrons, which Azzaroli classified as a separate species called Cervalces scotti, or the American stag-moose.
+Probably sometime in the Middle Pleistocene, Cervalces latifrons migrated into North America, giving rise to the stag moose (Cervalces scotti).
+The modern moose is thought to have evolved from Cervalces latifrons at around the end of the Middle Pleistocene to the beginning of the Late Pleistocene, probably somewhere in East Asia, with the earliest fossils of the species in Europe dating to the early Late Pleistocene.
+The modern moose only arrived in North America around 15,000 years ago, at the end of the Late Pleistocene.